 Excessive pocketing or snagging of the vehicle and the resulting post-impact trajectory, such as a high vehicular exit angle or spin-out of the vehicle, are not desirable and should be documented.
 It is pref- erable that the vehicle be smoothly redirected (for redirective devices), and this is typically indicated when the vehicle leaves the barrier within the “exit box.”
 The concept of the exit box, adapted di- rectly from the CEN standards, is defi ned by the initial traffi c face of the barrier and a line parallel to the initial traffi c face of the barrier, at a distance A plus the width of the vehicle plus 16 percent of the length of the vehicle, starting at the fi nal intersection (break) of the wheel track with the initial traffi c face of the barrier for a distance of B. All wheel tracks of the vehicle should not cross the parallel line within the distance B. Figure 5-1 provides a graphic defi nition of the exit box and defi nes distances A and B for passenger cars and other vehicles.

 Vehicle rebound has been noted for some reusable crash cushions.
 Given that reusable crash cushions are typically used in narrow gore areas with heavy traffi c volume, excessive vehicle rebound could increase the potential for secondary collisions.
 In order to provide user agencies with the necessary information regarding use and placement of such crash cushions, testing agencies are required to document and report the rebound velocity and point of fi nal rest.
 The rebound velocity is the veloc- ity of the vehicle center of gravity at the instant any wheel of the vehicle encroaches on the rebound line, which is defi ned as a line perpendicular to the centerline of the crash cushion and 20 ft (6.0 m) in front of the nose of the crash cushion.
 Braking of the vehicle should be at least 2 seconds after initial impact and beyond the rebound line.
 The fi nal resting position of the vehicle should be documented relative to the nose and centerline of the crash cushion and video coverage should continue until the impacting vehicle comes to a complete stop.

+During crash tests into flexible barrier systems (e.g., cable barriers), vehicles may travel significantly behind downstream support posts and either ride over or under one or more of the longitudinal cable elements.
+In such a scenario, there is increased opportunity for a cable element and/or support post to contact and/or become entangled with components of the vehicle guidance system and result in vehicle instability or rollover.
+For example, when a cable guidance system is used, a steel hub is often attached to the front wheel opposite impact to aid in vehicle guidance prior to impact with the barrier.
+In a situation where an externally-affixed component of the guidance system (e.g., steel guidance hub protruding from front wheel) clearly interacts with the barrier system and causes an undesirable event (e.g., rollover) to occur as the vehicle is exiting the barrier after an otherwise successful containment and redirection, consideration should be given to relaxing the criteria that was violated.
+As part of the evaluation of such an event, the testing laboratory should provide clear and undisputable evidence that barrier contact with the external vehicle guidance component led to the undesirable outcome.